 Only 1 mile outside Leavenworth is a farm filled with animals straight out of a fairytale!
 The Leavenworth Reindeer Farm is open all year round and is, in fact, a working farm.
 Their aim is to educate visitors about the majestic and endangered reindeer population.

 This is an especially great spot to visit in winter and is one of the most popular things to do in Leavenworth WA.
 Nothing says winter more than learning about reindeer while sipping a hot cup of cocoa or apple cider provided by the farm.
 If you are lucky, you’ll see other animals here on your trip as well, including horses and turkeys.
+Don’t forget to check out some of the coolest Airbnbs In Washington!

 Take A Stroll Through Enchantment Park